Spurs vs. Heat odds, prediction, time: 2026 NBA picks for Monday, March 23 from proven model

 How to make Heat vs. Spurs picks

-So who wins Spurs vs. Heat, and which side of the spread hits well over 50% of the time?
+So who wins Spurs vs. Heat, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Heat vs. Spurs spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.